Weave.js

 In this guide, you will learn how to set up the frontend of a collaborative application using Weave.js and Next.js.

-• One that allows users to indicate the room name or ID and a username to join a collaboration room.
-Let's call this page the Enter Room page from now on.
+• Enter room page: Let users indicate the room name or ID and a username to join a collaboration room.

 Opinionated tools

-We will use some opinionated tools and libraries (like shadcn/ui for UI components) to demonstrate the integration.
-Feel free to adapt and use alternatives that better match your project's needs and preferences.
+This guide uses some opinionated tools and libraries (like shadcn/ui for UI components) to demonstrate the integration.
+Adapt or replace these tools to match your project's needs and preferences.

 Prerequisites